RichardRosario/stall-v2/README.md

 13. imported bcrypt to user model and hashed it.
 14. combining registration validation with joi and mongoose..
 15. Changed templating to pug.. for better frontend display control
+16. implemented passportjs and middlewares..
+17. serializing and desirializing the user sessiion